How long does my hair have to be before I can have dreadlocks?

 Will Dread Empire products cause build up?

-Dread Empire products do not cause build up, mildew or rot.
-This is assuming you are following instructions, using the recommended quantities and of course, shampooing (and very importantly, rinsing!) as required.
-Now there is an exception to the concern regarding build up - wax and to a lesser degree the balm are more heavy duty products, designed to stay in your dreads in order to bind and tighten.
+Wax and to a lesser degree, the balm, are more heavy duty products, designed to stay in your dreads in order to bind, tighten and condition.
 We totally understand, they are not for everyone!
-Often our customers who purchase these products have Afro hair or very dry and coarse hair so it works well for them.
+Often our customers who purchase these products have Afro hair or very dry and coarse hair types so it works well for them.

 What hair types are Dread Empire products suitable for?